 Iowa Northern Railway: The Iowa Northern operates the former Rock Island between Manly and Cedar Rapids, 163 miles as well as the ex-Chicago Great Western between Cedar Falls and Oelwein with another disconnected branch running between Forest City and Belmond.
 Please visit the company's website for contact and job information.

-Iowa Traction Railroad: The last interurban in the country which still serves freight customers, the Iowa Traction Railroad dates back to the late 19th century known originally as the Mason City & Clear Lake Railway.
-Today the railroad continues to operate the original route between Emery and Clear Lake Junction.
-For contact information; P. O. Box 309 Mason City, Iowa 50402-0309.
-Phone 641-424-4600.
+Iowa Traction Railway: The last interurban in the country which still serves freight customers, the Iowa Traction dates back to the late 19th century when it was then known by a different name.
+Today the railroad continues to operate the original route between Emery and Clear Lake Junction running 10.4 miles.
+It is now a Progressive Rail subsidiary, which can be contacted regarding job openings.

 Keokuk Junction Railway: This short line began in the early 1980s by acquiring just 4 miles of the Rock Island's former yard in Keokuk, Iowa to provide switching and terminal services.
 Since then it has steadily grown into a 126 mile system.
 The railroad also has trackage rights to Fort Madison, Iowa where interchanges with UP.
 In 1996 it was acquired by Pioneer Railcorp and features a traffic base of freight that is highly diversified.
 To learn about potential job openings with the company please visit its web page regarding contact information.